Stump harvesting: History

 Stump harvesting is not a new process.
 Records of tree stumps being dug out of the ground for wood fuel go back hundreds of years in Europe.
 It was practiced in the 1970s in Swedish forests before declining in popularity, but is being considered again there now that there is a greater need for fuel wood.
 In Britain, stumps are removed in some forests for disease control, especially in south-east England.
 Additionally, they are extracted where restoring plantation forest areas to peat bog for conservation reasons.
 Recently small scale commercial stump harvesting has started in parts of Scotland to provide fuel for biomass power stations.
 In Finland, stumps were at one time used to produce tar and charcoal.
 In the 1970s, a number of trials were set up in Finland to examine the viability of stump harvesting for woody biomass, but it is only in recent years that it has developed into a large scale commercial operation.

+Naval stores

+Stump harvesting was an important part of the naval stores industry in the 20th century in the United States.
+The primary source of naval stores in the United States in the 20th century was the longleaf pine of the Eastern woodlands of the United States.
+While turpentine and other products were traditionally obtained by collecting resin from living trees, lumber from the trees was also in demand, and many longleaf pine forests were clear cut, leaving only stumps.
+After efficient machinery was developed for chipping wood, it became profitable to dig old up pine stumps and extract turpentine and other products from the resinous wood.
+Other industrial processes for producing naval stores have much reduced the use of pine wood for naval stores.